The Asian Personality at Work Project

 No time to read the whole site?
 Here’s a quick summary:

 Locally developed psychometric tests which purport to assess “indigenous” aspects of Chinese Personality were found to be less reliable than reputable internationally developed tests of personality.
 Furthermore, there is a big question as to whether so-called “indigenous” traits are Chinese-specific.
 Issues such as traditionalism or face also exist in other cultures!
 Moreover, the research has demonstrated that whatever we choose to believe about Chinese Personality, locally developed (Hong Kong) tests of “indigenous” personality add nothing to the prediction of performance at work that is not already accounted for by reputable internationally developed tests.
-We present this research in a free HRM webinar which you can watch here.

 Funding & Purpose